 Probably not!
 That’s what makes Super League so engaging.

-In all race formats the 90 second rule is in play.
-So any athlete that falls 90 seconds or more off the pace of the leader at the end of any individual lap – note that’s a lap rather than an entire discipline – is shown the Yellow Elimination Flag and is out of the race.
+In all race formats, the 90-second rule is in play.
+So any athlete that falls 90 seconds or more off the leader’s pace at the end of any individual lap – note that’s a lap rather than an entire discipline – is shown the Yellow Elimination Flag and is out of the race.

-If no athlete is eliminated by the 90 second rule, then in Finals utilising Enduro or Equalizer formats we keep the pressure on at the back, so the last athlete across the line in every single discipline completed is eliminated.
+If no athlete is eliminated by the 90-second rule, then in the Eliminator format we keep the pressure on at the back, with a set number of eliminations after each discipline (see Formats tab for full details) .
 This does not apply in Triple Mix because athletes are racing for their time towards the pursuit start in Stage 3.

-The only other time 90 second rule does not apply is when the Super 6 rule is invoked.
-The Super 6 rule ensures that there are always a minimum of 6 athletes in a race and, therefore, six finishers.
-In that happens, the field has been well and truly obliterated!
+The only other time the 90-second rule does not apply is when the Super 6 rule is invoked.
+The Super 6 rule ensures that there is always a minimum of 6 athletes in a race and, therefore, six finishers.
+If that happens, the field has been well and truly obliterated!